 Looking for quick and easy snacks?
 These Onion Bhajiya are feather light and so more-ish – you had better make quite a few.
 Heat from the chilli, the beautiful citrusy warmth of the coriander seed and the chickpea flour coating make these a great go-to accompaniment to a strong cuppa Indian tea either morning or afternoon on a cool day.

 This is a treasure of Bengal, north of India.
 The original recipe comes from Christine Mannfield in her collection of Indian recipes Tasting India.
 I adapted it a little.
 The beauty of this recipe is that the onions are not coated in a batter, but the chickpea flour is worked into the onions, using its own moisture, to form a delicious crispy light coating.

-Have a look at this other style of Onion Bhaji and these Vegetable Bhaji.
+Have a look at this other style of Onion Bhaji, Eggplant and Kale Pakora, and these Vegetable Bhaji.
 Or try this Greek-Indian Tomato Pakoras.
 Other Onion dishes you could try include Confit d’Oignon (Onion Jam), Onion Salad with Sesame Oil, and South Indian Onion Strings Slightly Pickled Salad.

 3 red onions, cut into halves and then sliced